TobiLight/printf/README.md

-# printf
+# 0x11.
+C - printf

-A custom made printf function for the C programming language called _printf
+This project is an implementation of the printf function in C programming language.

+* **[main.h](./main.h)** - Contains all the function prototypes used in this project.